 To be fair, convert mountain bike to gravel bike will make more sense as both have a geometry that allows their rider to ride and have a more relaxed riding position with an almost similar wide tire that will grip the road better.
 A gravel bike is also good for commuting and doing good over a smooth surface.

 But anyway, if you think about converting a mountain bike to a road bike, it is better to sell out your current mountain bike and get the cash to add to your budget in getting a road bike.
 You can have a well-performing and high quality road bike at a competitive price if you visit Rodalink.

 Rodalink is an official distributor of numerous renowned brands, especially Polygon.
 Not only a wide range of bikes selection but you also can purchase parts, accessories, and even apparels to support your cycling journey.
 Rodalink also has a one-stop cycling shop in case you want to change some default parts of your bike to more advanced components within the professional advisory.

-Another benefit of purchasing in Rodalink is that you can have your bike delivered to you in a ready-to-ride form and get the free shipping offer if you are purchasing the non-bike items or buying a bike with the “assemble in the box“ label.
+Another benefit of purchasing in Rodalink is that you can get the free shipping offer if you are purchasing the non-bike items.

 So instead of wasting lots of budget on modifying your bike into another type and risking breaking it in the process, it will be best if you look for a new one that suits your riding style at Rodalink.